Meloxicam Vs Celebrex: The Differences And The Similarities

 - Headache and dizziness are side effects common to both these medicines.

-- These medicines may also cause gastric side effects like nausea, indigestion, stomach pain and diarrhoea.
+- These medicines may also cause gastric side effects like nausea, indigestion, stomach pain, and diarrhea.

 - In some people, the medicine may cause sore throat and flatulence.